CryptosOdysseus/AALE-Contributions/DRAFT-groomed-inventor-AAS .md

 but _how do you design **and** control systems for Automated and Autonomous Legal Entities (AALEs) that interact with humans (NPI) in the context of a legal framework._

-It goes without saying that the billions of ubiquitous PID-controllers-built Automated and Autonomous Systems (PID-AAS) are something that a subset of our engineer community has understood for more than half-a-century and knows how to do, from the Appolo 11 lunar lander to industrial automation to VR systems to an expresso machine.
+It goes without saying that the billions of ubiquitous PID-controllers-built automated and autonomous systems (PID-AAS) are something that a subset of our engineer community has understood for more than half-a-century and knows how to do, from the Appolo 11 lunar lander to industrial automation to VR systems to an expresso machine.

-_Thus our discussion here should _**not**_ be construed as a discussion on humans (NPI) vs PID-AAS that already exist!_
+_Thus our discussion here should **not** be construed as a discussion on humans (NPI) vs PID-AAS that already exist!_

-**However, there is an however-**
+_**However, there is an however-**_

-The following deals with some other aspects of _**complexity, granularity, and "guaranteed rabbit holes",**_ a trinity that we already have encountered in our previous framing of legal analysis for (almost) "simple" business cases involving an AALE/DAO.
+The following deals with some other aspects of _**complexity, granularity, and "guaranteed rabbit holes",**_ a trinity that we already have encountered in our previous framing of legal analysis for "simple" business cases involving an AALE/DAO.

 It is part and parcel of our work here to develop methods to deal with this trinity.
 In particular when faced with "guaranteed rabbit holes", which might be the case below, we like to have these "capped".